huggingface/transformers/docs/source/installation.md

 * [TensorFlow 2.0](https://www.tensorflow.org/install/pip) installation instructions.
 * [Flax](https://flax.readthedocs.io/en/latest/) installation instructions.

 You should install 🤗 Transformers in a [virtual environment](https://docs.python.org/3/library/venv.html).
-If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-A virtual environment makes it easier to manage different projects, and to avoid any compatibility issues between dependencies.
+If you're unfamiliar with Python virtual environments, take a look at this [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
+A virtual environment makes it easier to manage different projects, and avoid compatibility issues between dependencies.

 Start by creating a virtual environment in your project directory: